 Dogs are just like humans; they can suffer from anxiety.
 The number one type of anxiety that dogs suffer from is separation anxiety.
 However, melatonin can help prevent the onset of separation anxiety as well as keep your dog calm during a potentially stressful event like a car ride or a visit to the veterinarian.

 Melatonin can also be useful in helping dogs stay calm during loud noises like thunderstorms or fireworks.
-Combining melatonin with other natural calming remedies, such as cannabidiol (CBD), can boost melatonin’s power to reduce fear-related incidences.
+Combining melatonin with other natural calming remedies can boost melatonin’s power to reduce fear-related incidences.

 Much like their human owners, dogs can find tremendous relief from insomnia with melatonin supplements.
 Remember, melatonin is responsible for effectively controlling your dog’s sleep-wake cycle.